wp-cli/handbook/commands/plugin/uninstall.md

 [\--all]
 : If set, all plugins will be uninstalled.

+[\--exclude=&lt;name&gt;]
+: Comma separated list of plugin slugs to be excluded from uninstall.

 ### EXAMPLES

     $ wp plugin uninstall hello
     Uninstalled and deleted 'hello' plugin.
     Success: Uninstalled 1 of 1 plugins.

+    # Uninstall all plugins excluding specified ones
+    $ wp plugin uninstall --all --exclude=hello-dolly,jetpack
+    Uninstalled and deleted 'akismet' plugin.
+    Uninstalled and deleted 'tinymce-templates' plugin.
+    Success: Uninstalled 2 of 2 plugins.

 ### GLOBAL PARAMETERS